privacy-tech-lab/privacy-pioneer/README.md

 npm build
 ```

-- The build is minified and the filenames include the hashes.
+- The build is minified and the filenames include hashes.
 - It correctly bundles and optimizes the extension for the best performance.

 The `web-ext` cli is included in the project.
 Learn more about packaging and signing for release at the [extension workshop](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).